Disentangled Representation Learning via Flow Matching: Related Work

-\paragraph{Diffusion-based methods.} Diffusion models have recently emerged as a dominant family of generative models, achieving state-of-the-art fidelity and mode coverage by learning to reverse a gradual noising process, or equivalently, by estimating the score function of the data distribution \cite{ho2020denoising,yang2023diffusion}.
-Unlike VAEs and GANs, diffusion-based disentanglement remains relatively underexplored because diffusion architectures do not naturally yield a compact, factorized latent representation.
-Consequently, the limited number of existing methods typically rely on strong inductive biases into diffusion models to enforce factor-wise independence \cite{wu2024factorized,yang2023disdiff,yang2024diffusion,jun2025disentangling}.
-Specifically, \cite{wu2024factorized} imposes visual interpretability by decomposing images into separate content and mask groups to uncover visual concepts; \cite{yang2023disdiff} structures the denoising pathway to separate factors by enforcing constraints across all diffusion time steps; \cite{yang2024diffusion} exploits cross-attention mechanisms to route distinct factors into disentangled representations; and \cite{jun2025disentangling} further enhances separation via dynamic Gaussian anchoring.
+\paragraph{Diffusion- and flow-based methods.} Diffusion models have recently emerged as a dominant family of generative models, achieving state-of-the-art fidelity and mode coverage by reversing a gradual noising process, or equivalently, estimating the score function of the data distribution \cite{ho2020denoising,yang2023diffusion}.
+Unlike VAEs and GANs, diffusion-based disentanglement remains relatively underexplored, as diffusion architectures do not naturally yield compact, factorized latent representations.
+Consequently, existing methods typically rely on strong inductive biases to enforce factor-wise independence \cite{wu2024factorized,yang2023disdiff,yang2024diffusion,jun2025disentangling}.
+Specifically, \cite{wu2024factorized} decomposes images into content and mask groups to improve interpretability; \cite{yang2023disdiff} structures the denoising process to separate factors across time steps; \cite{yang2024diffusion} uses cross-attention to route distinct factors; and \cite{jun2025disentangling} enhances separation via dynamic Gaussian anchoring.

 Despite these advances, such methods remain constrained by the stochastic nature of diffusion trajectories and the complexity of iterative denoising, leading to high computational cost and limited geometric structure for precise semantic alignment.
 Recent work explores flow-based formulations for disentanglement.
 SCFlow \citep{ma2025scflow} leverages flow matching for implicit style–content disentanglement via invertible mappings.
 However, this method is tailored to specific settings and do not provide a general framework.
 In contrast, our method formulates disentanglement within a general flow-matching framework with explicit factor-level modeling.